Applying for Safe Boating Certificates (SBC), Certificates of Personal Watercraft Operation (CPWO), Temporary and Duplicate Certificates

 Safe Boating Class Schedules

-After March 31, 2013, all duplicate certificates will be available online for you to print free of charge.
+All duplicate certificates will be available online for you to print free of charge.

 If you have a Connecticut Hunting or Fishing license, the Conservation ID Number associated with your license will also have your Safe Boating or Personal Watercraft certificate information associated with it.
-(Note: We expect to have all certified boaters information in the system by mid March 2013 so please be patient).
-If you plan on boating between December 1, 2012 and March 31, 2013, you can contact us to send you out a Limited Durational.

 If you do not have a hunting or fishing license, you will automatically be assigned a Conservation ID Number when the boating data is imported into the licensing system.
 If you have had a hunting or fishing license in the past couple of years or took a Hunter Education Course in CT from 1982 on, you are already in the system with a Conservation ID number.
 We will do our best to match your boating license information to your hunting/fishing license information.
 By doing this, all of your hunting/fishing and boating information will be tied to your permanent Conservation ID Number.